codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 #### How do I set up Codat to connect Sage 50 and my financial services provider?

 You need to install Codat’s on-premise connector, configure it to connect Sage 50, and follow Codat’s setup instructions to link it with your financial services provider.

-#### How long does it take Codat to fully synchronize my Sage 50 data with my provider?

-Depending on your business size and complexity, this can typically be completed in 30 minutes to a couple of hours.

 #### Do I need technical expertise to connect?